 - patches or streaks that block the person’s vision

 - poor night vision

-- sudden and total loss of vision
+- a sudden and total loss of vision

-- does not correctly control blood sugar levels
+- has uncontrolled blood sugar levels

-- experiences high blood pressure
+- has high blood pressure

 - has high cholesterol

 - smokes regularly